ot4i/app-connect-samples/csv-samples/readme.md

 ### CSV file from Box used to add/update contacts to Salesforce
 #### Overview
-In this scenario, an App Connect flow exposes an API that allows you to identify a file in box via its file URL.
+In this scenario, an App Connect flow exposes an API that allows you to identify a CSV file in [Box](www.box.com) via its file URL.
 The file contains a table of 'contact' details, which is used to update contact information in Salesforce.